shashasekoto/MerlynnAssessment/README.md

 To confirm NPM installation, type npm -v command.

-# Getting Started with Create React App
+# Getting Started with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Extract the app on the Windows explorer.

+To run the app, open Command propmt and cd to the directory of the app

+npm install

+Install node_modules in the directory

+`npm i jquery --save`

+This will install jQuery in the node_modules directory

 In the project directory, you can run: